Formerly known as Aquifer Addiction

 These cases and videos are designed to be used as stand-alone segments, or in conjunction with current medical school curriculums.

-Addiction 12: (not available for CE) Substance use professionals and medications for the treatment of addiction
+12: Substance use professionals and medications for the treatment of addiction

 “No matter what specialty medical students choose, they will take care of patients with substance use disorders.
 These cases encourage them to start thinking about the impact of substance use on health.”